emirotin/mongodb-migrations/README.md

 This runs all the migrations added to the `migrator` in the reverse order, and follows these rules:

-1. migrations now having `down` method are skipped,
+1. migrations without `down` method are skipped,
 1. migrations not ran recently (potentially those after the failed one) are skipped.